-Modern warehousing is the result of an intricate dance between suppliers and distributors.
+Modern warehousing is an intricate dance between suppliers and distributors, along with many other players.

 Almost like magic, both groups manage to keep near-perfect track of their part, be it providing new inventory as it runs low or plucking individual pieces from a sea of products.
 A lot of the success of this tango is due to the use of Universal Product Codes (UPCs).
 In fact, warehousing and distribution centers would be very different places without these nifty little codes.